VickyKrJha/Super-Quiz-App/README.md

 Any contributions, large or small, major features, bug fixes, are welcomed and appreciated but will be thoroughly reviewed .

+##  If You Need Super Quiz Admin App then Contact Me

 ## Contact - Let's become friend